 Exile, Homecoming & Grace

 If Christ’s life, death, resurrection and ascension are true, then the gospel offers us an eternal perspective that informs how we relate to the issues of the world around us.
+Christian generosity flows from the belief in eternity.

 Christ has saved us in grace and will return to restore all things in grace – that’s what the gospel is.
 That truth draws us out of the comfort of self preservation and reorients our hearts to embrace lives of self sacrifice – that’s what the gospel does.